naomibaes/LSCD_method_evaluation/README.md

 ## 🙏 Acknowledgements

-Special thanks to **Raphael Merx** for foundational contributions to the synthetic generation pipeline, ABSA sentiment classification integration, and XL-LEXEME embeddings.
+Special thanks to **Raphael Merx** for foundational contributions to the synthetic generation pipeline, ABSA sentiment classification idea (to classify sentiment using the word-in-context approach), and use XL-LEXEME to get word transformer embeddings.

-This work was developed in collaboration with
+This work was developed in collaboration with, and under the supervision of:
 **Haim Dubossarsky, Ekaterina Vylomova, and Nick Haslam.**